maikelthedev/maikeldotuk.github.io/_drafts/_posts/the-server-code.md

 * To use describe to group the test cases.

 So, without getting the refresher in Mongo I can finally already start writing test code.

+Spies can built in with Expect but they aren't needed for my project.

+This link in StackOverflow puts an example of testing a RestAPI and therefore MongoDB by extension ([reference](https://stackoverflow.com/questions/47570972/testing-mongodb-database-with-mocha-and-request)).